a1eko/treem/docs/source/index.rst

 .. rubric:: Module ``treem``

-Module provides data structure and command-line tools for accessing and manipulating the digital reconstructions of the neuron morphology in Stockley-Wheal-Cannon format (SWC).
+Module ``treem`` (pronounced as "trim") provides data structure and command-line tools for accessing and manipulating the digital reconstructions of the neuron morphology in Stockley-Wheal-Cannon format (SWC).

 .. rubric:: Main classes